Totoleheros/tppa-compliant-motorized-polar-alignment/README.md

 **You MUST run `HOME` (or `$H`, or press the physical Home button) before launching a TPPA session.**

 Without homing, the firmware doesn't know the true physical position of the ALT axis.
-The position counter starts at 0.0° regardless of where the tilt plate actually is, causing the software travel limits (ALT 0–5°) to clamp movements incorrectly.
+The position counter starts at 0.0° regardless of where the tilt plate actually is, causing the software travel limits to clamp movements incorrectly.
 TPPA will loop endlessly trying to correct an error it can never reach.

 The firmware enforces this: **all TPPA jog commands (`$J=`) are silently ignored until homing is completed.** The controller still replies `ok` (so TPPA doesn't hang), but no movement occurs.
 Check the serial log for `!BLOCKED: ...
 (HOME not done)`.